cartland/instant-runoff/README.md

 * F1, "Choice 4"

 These cells in the spreadsheet should automatically populate when you click "Save" during the form creation.

+5\.
+If you are using keys, create appropriate sheets.

 **Create New Sheet: "Keys"**